 Today there is a great variety in the occupations of the Mahanta.
-Those who are educated serve as physicians, politicians, government administrators, business persons and entertainers.
-Less educated Mahantas labor in the fields and work in factories.
+Those who are educated serve as physicians, politicians, government administrators, businesspersons and entertainers.
+Less educated Mahanta labor in the fields and work in factories.
 The primary languages of the Mahanta are Odia and Bengali.
-Educated Mahantas also speak Hindi and English.
+Educated Mahanta also speak Hindi and English.

-The Mahantas practice Hinduism, the ancient religion of India.
+The Mahant practice Hinduism, the ancient religion of India.
 They worship and serve the gods of the Hindu pantheon.
 They pay particular allegiance to Shiva, Durga, Hanuman and Vishnu.
-Hindus believe that by performing rituals and good works they will attain moksha or freedom from the endless cycle of birth, death and rebirth.
-Mahantas visit Hindu temples and offer prayers, food, flowers, and incense to their gods.
+Hindus believe that by performing rituals and good works that they will attain moksha or freedom from the endless cycle of birth, death and rebirth.
+The Mahant visit Hindu temples and offer prayers, food, flowers, and incense to their gods.
 There are many forms of Hinduism, each with its own deities and beliefs.